pedrotgn/pyactor/docs/tutorial.rst

 Sample 2 - Sync
 ================================================================================

-This example extends the content of the previous one by including sync queries.
+This example extends the content of the previous one by including sync requests.
 It still creates a :class:`~.Host` and adds an actor to it.
 This is the full code of this sample, which you can find and test in ``pyactor\examples\sample2.py``: